User Guide

 Adding a Pass Event to Your Calendar

-Change Number of Days to Compute
+Changing the Number of Days to Compute

 Pull-to-Refresh